 2. Chia pudding

-The chia seeds are high in protein, a healthy heart is the omega-3 and also contains tons of fibre that fill up at lunch.
+The chia seeds are high in protein, a healthy heart is the omega-3, and also contain tons of fiber that fill up at lunch.
 Plus, it’s incredibly versatile from a culinary point of view.

 Here’s a good foundation to get started with:

-Combine 30 grams of chia seeds with 1 cup of coconut milk and ½ tablespoon of your favourite sweetener.
+Combine 30 grams of chia seeds with 1 cup of coconut milk and ½ tablespoon of your favorite sweetener.